feddelegrand7/scrollrevealR/README.md

   - `scroll_reveal()`: allows you to animate one or many shiny elements as they scroll into view.

+## Important: when you apply the `scroll_reveal()` function on Shiny Tables, they tend to disappear when you scroll down to check the last observations of the table which is annoying.
+In order to deal with this issue, you can use the `reset = FALSE` argument which will trigger an animation only once.

 Below an example of a simple shiny app that uses the `scrollrevealR`
 package: